SidharthLala1/teamieapp-assignment/README.md

 The project has a file which has all its dependencies.
 So, npm install should install the dependencies which are required for this project.

+# Npm install will look at package.json file and will install all the required dependencies.

+- npm install

 # Cypress Installation

 Install Cypress via npm